-- Place whole hazelnuts on an unlined baking sheet.
+- Place whole nuts on an unlined baking sheet.
 Roast for 10 minutes.

 - Remove from oven, and cool completely.
 Place hazelnuts on top of a clean kitchen towel.
-Fold the towel over the nuts, and vigorously rub to remove most of the skin off the hazelnuts.
+Fold the towel over the nuts, and vigorously rub to remove most of the skins.

-- Roughly chop the hazelnuts, using a cutting board and knife or a food processor.
+- Roughly chop the nuts, using a cutting board and knife, or a food processor.

 - Whisk together the lemon juice and olive oil in a small bowl to make the dressing.
 Season to taste with salt and pepper.
 Add more oil or lemon juice as desired.

 - Immediately before serving, thinly slice the pears.
 Combine all ingredients with the dressing in a large salad bowl, and toss well.

 - Season to taste with salt and pepper, and serve right away.

 - Category: Salad

 - Cuisine: Vegetarian